indexphonemica/data/README.md

 ## `add.py`

-A script to create a blank doculect file.
+Creates a blank doculect file.
 Usage: `>python add.py <glottocode>`.
 Prints the name of the created file.
+Notable options:
+- `-h`: Display a help message listing all script options (can be used without providing a glottocode)
+- `-b <bibkey>`: Convenience option for inputting the Glottolog bibkey of the source; this will auto-fill as many of the source fields as possible, but requires a local copy of the Glottolog database and the installation of the pyglottolog library.
+- `-n <name>`: Convenience option for inputting the name of the doculect as given in the source
+- `--simple`: Omits unfilled optional keys and default text

+For example, `add.py roto1249 -b sil16:10670 -n Rotokas --simple`.

+## `commit.py`

+Validates and `git add`s a provided entry in .ini format; for example, `commit.py roto1249-1`.

+## `stats.py`

+Prints statistics about the local database.
+Run `stats.py help` to list available reports.